-SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 You have the right to receive information about the organization, its services, its practitioners and providers and member rights and responsibilities.
-We must provide information in a way that works for you (in languages other than English, in Braille, in large print, or other alternate formats) Section 1.2 You have the right to be treated with respect and recognition of your dignity and right to privacy.
-We must treat you with fairness and respect at all times Section 1.3 We must ensure that you get timely access to your covered services Section 1.4 We must protect the privacy of your personal health information 6-3 Section 1.5 We must give you information about the plan, its network of providers, and your covered services6-12 Section 1.6 You have a right to participate with practitioners in making decisions about your health care.
-We must support your right to make decisions about your care and a candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage Section 1.7 You have a right to voice complaints or appeals about the organization or the care it provides.
-You have the right to make complaints and to ask us to reconsider decisions we have made6-15 Section 1.8 What can you do if you believe you are being treated unfairly or your rights are not being respected?6-18 Section 1.9 You have a right to make recommendations regarding the organization's member rights and responsibilities policy.
-How to get more information about your rights SECTION 2 You have so ome responsibilities as a member of the plan6-16 Section 2.1 What are your responsibilities?6-16
+SECTION 1 Our plan must honor your rights as a member of the plan .6-2 Section 1.1 You have the right to receive information about the organization, its services, its practitioners and providers and member rights and responsibilities.
+We must provide information in a way that works for you (in languages other than English, in Braille, in large print, or other alternate formats, etc.) 6-2 Section 1.2 We must ensure that you get timely access to your covered services j-2 Section 1.3 We must protect the privacy of your personal health information 6 -3 Section 1.4 We must give you information about the plan, its network of providers, and your covered services6- 11 Section 1.5 You have a right to participate with practitioners in making decisions about your health care.
+We must support your right to make decisions about your care and a candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage6- 12 Section 1.6 You have a right to voice complaints or appeals about the organization or the care it provides.
+You have the right to make complaints and to ask us to reconsider decisions we have made 6- 14 Section 1.7 What can you do if you believe you are being treated unfairly or your rights are not being respected?6- 14 Section 1.8 You have a right to make recommendations regarding the organization's member rights and responsibilities policy.
+How to get more information about your rights6- 14 SECTION 2 You have so ome responsibilities as a member of the plan6-1 15 Section 2.1 What are your responsibilities?6- 15